 J. Social Media

-(a) We currently make use of the following social media plug-in: Xing.
+(a) We currently make use of the following social media plug-ins: Xing, LinkedIn.
 We use the so-called two-click approach.
 That means, when you visit our site, no personal data is initially transmitted to the plug-in provider.
 You can identify the plug-in provider by the first letter or logo on the label on the box.
 We provide you the opportunity to communicate directly with the plug-in provider using the button.
 Only when you activate the marked field by clicking on it will the plug-in provider be informed that you have accessed our online services on the website.
 According to Facebook, the IP address is anonymised on Facebook immediately after collection.
 Therefore, by activating the plug-in, your personal data is transmitted to the respective plug-in provider and stored there (for US providers: in the US).
 As the plug-in provider acquires the data primarily via cookies, we recommend you delete all cookies using the security settings on your browser before clicking on the greyed-out box.

 (b) We have no influence over either data collection or data processing operations, nor are we familiar with the full scope of data collection, the purposes of collection or retention periods.
 We also have no information on deletion of the collected data by the plug-in provider.